hasemac/tokamak_equilibrium/doc/equilibrium_en.md

 2 \pi R B_{\phi}=\mu_{0}I
 ```

 Integration area is inside of flux surfaces.
-Thus, the $`\phi (x)`$ can be calculated numerically.
-In this tokamak equilibrium code, the $`\phi (x)`$ is represented by a polynominal approximation after concrete numerical calculation.
-Since it is a polynomial approximation, its differentiation can be easily performed.
+Thus, the $`\phi (x)`$ and its derivative function can be calculated numerically.
+And, the safety factor can be calculated as below.

 ```math
 q = \frac{d\phi}{d\psi}=\frac{1}{\psi_{B}- \psi_{M}}\frac{d \phi (x)}{dx}